gbitzes/QuarkDB/mkdocs/docs/index.md

 ## Getting started

 Visit [this chapter](installation.md) for instructions on how to get a QuarkDB cluster up and running.
+Check out the [production checklist](checklist.md) before running in production.

 There's also a short [screencast demo](https://asciinema.org/a/NdX791Ah4JVkGQnUQkBVm3dDJ), which shows how to set up a test cluster on localhost.